 ‘I’m not running, I’m being very quiet and very good!’
 With a sniff the tiger swept his tail to the side and hit the top of the Polars head.
 The small headset Patrick was wearing fell to the floor.
 ‘What’s that?’

 ‘It’s a radio, so I can speak to Preston.’
 The polar picked it up carefully and put it back on.
 ‘We’re nearly at the station, I’ll go and get us some tickets from the machine.
-You can wait on the platform for me and hide.
+You can wait by the platform for me and hide.
 DON’T bounce!’

 Grumbling, Grigs padded off under the hedge.

 The ticket machine was very high and it took Patrick a while to clamber up onto it.
 Pressing the buttons he put in some money and with a loud whirring noise two tickets dropped out.
-Picking them up he clambered carefully back down and padded toward the platform.
+Picking them up he clambered carefully back down and padded towards the platform.
 Tapping the headset he cleared his throat.
 ‘Patrick calling… Patrick calling…’

 ‘Ten four..’ said Preston through the headset in a crackly voice.